Digdir

 REFLECTION

-Tools should not shout.
+Tools should not dominate the room.

 They should quietly support people in doing the work.